foremind/Dell-Inspiron-7490-OpenCore/Fix-BIOS-Settings/README.md

 The BIOS of Dell Inspiron 7490 locks the disk interface into Intel RAID mode, but both macOS and (most) Linux distributions expect AHCI mode.
 Without AHCI the installation of macOS / Linux will go nowhere.
 On the Inspiron 7490 there is no user selectable settings in the BIOS screen to change that.

-The BIOS also locks the DVMT pre-allocated video memory to 32M, again there is no user selectable settings in the BIOS screen to change that.
+The BIOS also locks the DVMT pre-allocated video memory to 32M.
 Changing this setting to 64M will save us lots of macOS graphics troubles later on.

 macOS also requires the CFG_LOCK flag of the CPU be disabled.
 While OpenCore can handle this issue in the configuration file, we may as well do it in the BIOS.